Loew gambles on youth in bid to end long German drought

 Loew is spoilt for choice in the middle of the pitch and often deploys attacking midfielder Mario Goetze or even Mesut Ozil as forwards while pace on the wings with Marco Reus and Thomas Mueller is guaranteed.

-His biggest problem is a leaky defense and that is where Durm, Matthias Ginter and Kevin Grosskreutz may come in.
+His biggest problem is a leaky defence and that is where Durm, Matthias Ginter and Kevin Grosskreutz may come in.

 With captain Philipp Lahm having shifted into a holding midfield position, Loew needs to rearrange his backline.